Dorota1997/cars-api-angular/README.md

 <h4>About project</h4>

-<p align="justify">Cars App is a frontend implementation for car project in .NET Core 3.1.
+<p align="justify">Cars App is a frontend implementation for car project in .NET Core 3.1. <br>
   I created software to improve good practices in Angular. <br>
 The application consists of two sections: dealers and orders.
 You can create, update, remove and get details about dealer/order.
 You can also filter table data.

 Used Angular 10 </p>